DavidJCobb/reach-mvar-viewer-js/README.md

 * Table showing the map metadata
 * Overhead view of all object positions (indicated by dots)
   * If the data is available, the base canvas's built-in named locations will be drawn, making it easier to discern the map's shape and tell roughly where objects have been placed on it
-** Objects with cylindrical or spherical shapes have those shapes drawn (in the former case, on the blind assumption that the objects aren't rotated)
+  * Objects with cylindrical or spherical shapes have those shapes drawn (in the former case, on the blind assumption that the objects aren't rotated)
   * Map can be zoomed using a slider
 * Table listing all placed placed objects and some of their properties
   * Clicking on a table row selects that object: its dot on the map will turn red
 * Buttons to filter the tableview
   * By map palette category
   * By trait (e.g. "require Forge label")

+## How to use

+Dump it onto a local web server and load `index.html`.
+Upload a map variant file using the file uploader at the top.
+The whole thing runs in-browser.

+The `filter.html` file exists as a favor for someone else, who's trying to find a specific map variant from circa 2011 given very little information to go on.
+(Basically the only visual evidence of it that remains available today is one (1) YouTube video.)
+It's designed to take several (potentially hundreds) map variants at a time, scan them, and tell you if any of them have the Forge objects (in the appropriate quantities) that the desired map variant is known to have.
+The search criteria are hardcoded into the script with no UI to adjust them with.
+I also haven't updated the HTML file since I sent it to them, so I may have ended up making breaking changes to the scripts it relies on.

 ## How to add map data